 I remember I played this album for a coworker at the first architectural firm I worked in, Johnni Jennings, Designer.
 This guy was a huge Yes fan.
 He just loved listening to those tunes day in and day out.
 I know, because I shared an apartment with him for about a year.
 When I played this album he dismissed it as just a bunch of noise.
 I knew I was an audiophile at that point.
 Yes does beautiful music, but the music is simple.
 It doesn’t have any drive, any compelling need.
 Alvin Lee’s work can sound like noise if you aren’t listening closely, but you can pick out the various levels in the song and just hear those levels if you are paying attention.
 The funky bassline.
 The intermittently riffing lead guitar.
 The rhythm guitars.
 It’s the rhythm guitars and excellent guitar work that got me listening to AC/DC.
 Most of the rock & roll that I hung onto featured amazing guitar work, from Boston to Styx and everything in between, guitar was what kept me listening to any piece of music back then.

 It was years later when Constantin Barbu, the first architect I worked for, took the time to make me enjoy classical music.
-After that initiation, Yes‘ work is appreciable, but it’s still not real rock & roll.
+After that initiation into the finer points of music composition I could see that the music that Yes created was appreciable, but it’s still not real rock & roll.
 Alvin Lee was a rocker.
 One of the greatest.

 I drew a king like a stranger to an ace And I’m way back down on the ground